 {Since} $\mathbb{S}(\cdot ,P_{0})$ is unattainable in practice, a sample estimate based on $y_{1:n}$ is used to define a sample criterion: for a given $\theta \in \Theta $, define sample average score as

-Adopting the \textit{generalized }updating rule proposed by \cite {bissiri2016general} (see also \citealp{giummole2017objective}, \citealp{holmes2017assigning}, \citealp{guedj2019}, \citealp{lyddon2019general}, and \citealp{Syring2019}), \cite {loaiza2019focused} distinguish elements in $\Theta $ using
+Adopting the \textit{generalized }updating rule proposed by \cite {bissiri2016general} (see also \citealp{giummole2017objective}, \citealp{holmes2017assigning}, \citealp{lyddon2019general}, and \citealp{Syring2019}), \cite{loaiza2019focused} distinguish elements in $ \Theta $ using

-where the scale factor\textbf{\ }$w$ is obtained in a preliminary step \textbf{\ }using measures of predictive accuracy, and the same comment regarding abuse of density notation made above, applies here.
-This posterior can be\textbf{\ }referred to a \textit{Gibbs} posterior, in the spirit of {{ \cite{Zhang2006a,Zhang2006b} and} {\cite{jiang2008}}}.
-It explicitly places weight on elements of $\Theta $ that lead to predictive models, $P_{\theta }^{(n)}$, with higher predictive accuracy in the scoring rule $s(\cdot ,\cdot )$.
-As such, the one-step-ahead predictive,
+where the scale factor\textbf{\ }$w$ is obtained in a preliminary step using measures of predictive accuracy.
+This posterior explicitly weights elements of $\Theta $ according to their predictive accuracy in the scoring rule $s(\cdot ,\cdot )$.
+As such, the one-step-ahead generalized predictive,

 will often outperform, in the chosen rule $s(\cdot ,\cdot )$, the likelihood (or {log-score})-based predictive $P_{\Pi }^{(n)}$ in cases where the model is misspecified.
 Given its explicit dependence {on the Gibbs posterior in (\ref{post})}, and as noted earlier, we refer to the predictive in (\ref{loss_pred}) as the (exact) Gibbs predictive.\footnote{We note that, in general the choice of $w$ can be $n$-dependent.
 However, we eschew this dependence to maintain notational brevity.}